The team

 • Organisation of a film festival : Projection Transition

-• Creation of a monthly newsletter about the news of legal development on climate : La Gazette du carbone
+• Creation of a weekly newsletter on climate-related legal news : La Gazette du carbone

 Conférence des Shifters à Bruxelles